Khadaryussuf/Bot-battlr-code-challenge/README.md

         git clone https://github.com/Khadaryussuf/bot-battlr-code-challenge.git

-- (Alternate Option) Open it in any editor of your choice.
+- Open it in vs code by running this command:

+       code .

 - Install the relevant dependencies by running the command: